Refugees-Code/MFRC522-python/README.md

 You may also need to add/uncomment `device_tree_param=spi=on` to `/boot/config.txt`.

 ## Pins
-You can use [this](http://i.imgur.com/y7Fnvhq.png) image for reference.
+You can use [this](https://www.raspberrypi.org/documentation/usage/gpio-plus-and-raspi2/README.md) for reference.

 | Name | Pin # | Pin name   |
 |------|-------|------------|